bkuhn/talks/ATO-2015/gpl-business.markdown

   redistribute software.

 + These rights are not *guaranteed* by those licenses
-     + The licenses (and the communities) merely encourage, but don't mandate, sharing of software.
+     + The licenses (&amp; the communities that use them) merely encourage, but don't mandate, sharing of software.

-+ Non-copyleft is the Free Software licensing version of libertarianism:
++ Non-copyleft is the Open Source and Free Software licensing version of libertarianism:
      + for-profit companies exploit the resource &amp; are entrusted for voluntary giving back to the commons.
      + I find it almost anarcho-capitalist in practice.

-# A Regulatory Regime for Software Sharing
+# Software Sharing Regulatory Regime

 + Copyleft is admittedly a regulatory regime, designed to meet specific policy goals.

-+ If you're opposed to any regulatory regimes (e.g., if you think no one should have the power to stop VW's emissions trick), then you should certainly oppose copyleft.
++ If you're opposed to any regulatory regimes &hellip;
+     + (e.g., if you think no one but consumers' purchasing decisions should have the power to stop VW's emissions trick) &hellip;
+     + then you should certainly oppose copyleft.

-+ In my experience, most people prefer some regulatory regime to exist to control areas of their interest and concern.
++ In my experience, most people prefer some regulatory regime to exist to ensure the public good in areas their interest and concern.

 # The Copyleft

 + Linux and much Open Source and Free Software  use **copyleft** licenses.
     + The GNU General Public License (GPL) is the most common one.

++ Copyleft seeks to give downstream users:
+    + the Complete, Corresponding Source code to the binaries.
-+ Copyleft, simply, seeks to give downstream users the means and capacity to generate and utilize binaries in the same manner that upstream did.
+    + the means and capacity to   generate and utilize binaries in the same manner that upstream did  (even if the sources have been further modified).
-    + Even after modifying sources.

 # Formal Definition of Copyleft